 Rule 3: Free slot on all AIS and VDE channels, allocated on both ASM channels.

-Rule 4: Free on one AIS channel and available on the other, free or allocated on both ASM channels and free on the VDE channel.
+Rule 4: Free on one AIS channel and available on the other, free or allocated on both ASM channels[].

-Rule 5: Available on both AIS channel, free or allocated on both ASM channels and free on the VDE channel.
+Rule 5: Available on both AIS channel, free or allocated on both ASM channels[].

 If the station cannot find a sufficient number of candidate slots, the station should not transmit and should re-schedule the transmission.